blorente/decorat/wiki/stories/Belcroft/act1/01_opening_hook/02_towards_house_belcroft.md

 "Very well.
 Better to let him recover.
 I will talk with him in the morning, and we can see how to handle this."

 "As you please, Mamzel.
-I will leave you to accomodate now"
+I will leave you to accomodate now."
+Olin turned towards the double-leaf doors " For what it's worth, I am very glad you're back, Mamzel.
+Even in these unfortunate circumstances."

-"Thank you, Olin."
+"Thank you, Olin.
+I'm glad to be back."

-At that moment, a servitor mounted on a grav-plate hovered into the room, holding a silver tray with a bottle of amasec and an empty glass.
+As the butler made his exit, a servitor mounted on a grav-plate hovered into the room, holding a silver tray with a bottle of amasec and an empty glass.
 It set the items on the small table in front of Erika.
-She poured herself a glass, and sunk into the cushions of the tall back, thinking.
+She poured herself a glass, and sunk into the cushions of the tall back.
+Tristan curled onto her lap, purring.
+Erika started petting her companion's head, thinking.

+"We have a lot of work to do" she said, to nobody in particular.